-2022 RELEASE (PUBLISHED DECEMBER 2021)
+2023 RELEASE (PUBLISHED NOVEMBER 2022)

 This School Finance Indicators Database (SFID) system is a collection of data and analysis focused on the adequacy and fairness of K-12 education finance and resources.
-The purpose is to provide a single source of data for policymakers, the public, and researchers working in the fields of education finance and economics.
+These resources are designed for policymakers, the public, and researchers working in the fields of education finance and economics.

-This State Indicators Database (SID) is one of two public datasets published annually by the SFID project team (this is the fourth release of the SID).
-The SID contains a set of state-level equity, spending, salary, staffing, and contextual measures for each state from 1993 to 2019 (not all variables are available in all years).
+This State Indicators Database (SID) is one of two public datasets published annually by the SFID project team (this is the fifth release of the SID).
+The SID contains a set of state-level equity, spending, salary, staffing, and contextual measures for each state from 1993 to 2020 (not all variables are available in all years).
 These indicators are generated using school-, district- and state-level data from over a dozen sources described herein.
 This accompanying documentation is written to be accessible to all stakeholders, regardless of their background knowledge levels.